 Terms to Know

-The following are terms used during emergency situations.
+The following terms are used during emergency situations.
 SDSU students, faculty and staff should become familiar with them in the event of an emergency notification.
-[Add add'l text]

 SHELTER IN PLACE means we need people to find somewhere safe, away from an incident area, and lock their doors and windows.
 It is a term commonly used during emergency situations such as active shooter incidents although it was originally intended for use during environmental hazards such as severe weather or chemical, radiological or gas releases.